TUB-DVG/vDistrict/doc/user_windows.md

 You can also set these variables only for your [conda environment](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#windows)

-For my Account the variables look like:
+For example, on my system, the variables are set as follows:

         set PYTHONPATH=D:\pre\git\vDistrict\
         set AIXLIB_LIBRARY_PATH=D:\pre\git\AixLib\AixLib